MikeBeller/advent/2020/23/README.md

 * Using a linked list, and an associated dictionary, in python
 * Using a single hash table, in python and julia
-* Using a single array, in python and julia
+* Using a single array, in python and julia, and C
 * Tried a single array with different 'arrays': ndarray, array.array

  Solution               |  Time